 Step 2: Press the sauté button on the Instant Pot.
 Add the onion, bell pepper, and celery, and sauté until the onion is translucent.
 If the vegetables begin to stick, add a small amount of water to deglaze the pot.

 Step 3: Add the garlic and sauté for another two minutes, until the garlic is fragrant.
 Watch it closely to make sure it doesn’t burn.

 Step 4: Add the black eyed peas, vegetable broth, smoked paprika, oregano, thyme, black pepper, and bay leaves.
-Close the pot, make sure the vent is turned to “seal”, and pressure cook the beans on high pressure for 15 minutes.
-After 10 minutes, open the vent to release the remaining pressure.
+Close the pot, make sure the vent is turned to “seal”, and pressure cook the beans on high pressure for 10 minutes.
+After the cooking time, allow the pot to sit for 10 minutes and then open the vent to release the remaining pressure.